ContextLab/timecorr-paper/README.md

 # What is the neural code?

 This repository contains data and code used to produce the paper [_High-level cognition during story listening is reflected in high-order dynamic correlations in neural activity patterns_](www.context-lab.com) by Lucy L.W.
 Owen, Thomas H. Chang, and Jeremy R. Manning.
+You may also be interested in our [timecorr](https://timecorr.readthedocs.io/en/latest/) Python toolbox for calculating high-order dynamic correlations in timeseries data; the methods implemented in our timecorr toolbox feature prominently in our paper.

-The repository is organized as follows:
+This repository is organized as follows:

 ```
 root